 Charles Bridge – Without doubt, this is the most famous bridge in Prague.
 It crosses the river Vltava and dates back hundreds of years.
 It’s a pedestrian bridge with cobbles and statues along the way.
 The bridge has three impressive towers too and we’d recommend climbing the tower at the Old Town end for a great view of the river, the bridge and Prague Castle.
 During the day, the bridge is bustling with tourists and is lined with artists selling their work.
 You’ll recognise the bridge from many films too like the Tom Cruise version of Mission Impossible.

 Mala Strana (the Lesser Town) – This is the area that Charles Bridge takes you to on the opposite side of the river to the Old Town and it’s gorgeous!
 Every picturesque cobbled street doesn’t seem to have changed for 100s of years and as a result it’s often used for movies and commercials.
 Take advantage of it all and explore as many streets as you can.
 There is a central square (Malastranske Namesti) and there are plenty of boutique shops, traditional pubs, restaurants and churches.
 One place of worship definitely worth seeing is St Nicholas Church with its large dome and finely decorated interior.
-Prague Mala Strana: Read more, pictures & map..

 Prague Castle – It’s probably not a castle like you might expect as it’s a collection of administrative buildings, palaces and churches including the cathedral (see below).
 The castle is positioned up on the hill above the Mala Strana district and is the seat of the President of the Czech Republic.
 You can see the changing of the guard at the front gates on the hour every hour.

-Prague Castle: Full review, pictures & map..
+Prague Castle: Full Review, Tickets, Pictures & Map…

 St Vitus Cathedral – This is the centrepiece of the Prague castle area and can be seen for miles around.
 It’s another gothic masterpiece on the outside and inside you’ll find some really impressive stained glass windows.
+It was a calming, beautiful and spiritual place to spend half an hour.

 Prague TV Tower – Yes, it’s just a TV tower, but the design has to be seen to be believed and the views on a good day are fantastic.
 It reminds you more of a soviet missile than a TV tower and the artwork sculptures of babies crawling up it, make it even more bizarre.
 It was completed in 1992, so it’s one of the last legacies of the communist era and it has an indoor observation area and a restaurant/café.
 The observation deck is open daily from 10am to 10pm every day.
 We caught the Metro to get here, line A stop Jiriho z Podebrad.